 Likewise, if a student needs to be sent home due to an illness or behavioral infraction, a parent/guardian, or other individual authorized for pickup must come to the school, meet with the Principal or his/her designee, and remove the student from school.
 Students being sent home for behavioral infractions will not be dismissed unless the parent, guardian, or a designee has physically come to the school.

 In such situations, students are not permitted to return to school until an in-person meeting or telephone conference with a member of the school leadership team has been completed.

-Teachers will keep a list of each Explorer’s dismissal method (bus, car, walk, after school program) in their classroom.
-If the student is to be dismissed in a manner departing from the routine, caregivers must contact the front desk by 3:00.
-The front desk will update the method on our Explore dismissal channel.
-Requests to change dismissal methods made after 3:00 will not be permitted.
+Teachers will keep a list of each Explorer’s dismissal method (bus, car, walk, after-school program) in their classroom.
+If the student is to be dismissed in a manner departing from the routine, caregivers must contact the front desk by 1:30 (Monday - Thursday) and 12 pm on Fridays.

 Every family will be issued two dismissal placards per student.
 These placards will serve as mandatory identification each time your child is dismissed from school.
 Maintaining the placards is the responsibility of each parent as they serve as proof of permission to pick up students from Explore.
 Please let us know as soon as possible if a placard is lost or stolen and we will issue an alternate.
 To ensure the safety of our students, we will check the identification and the list of individuals approved to pick up students for everyone picking up a student without a placard.